hanks/go-build-template/README.md

    - change `BUILD_IMAGE` if you want to use other build image
    - can leave `REGISTRY` empty if you do not have registory
    - add `make enter` to enter container to make debug easy
+   - add `--rm` to all docker command to remove temp container